 Please give a little introduction about yourself.

 Stefanie: I’m originally from California.
 I grew up in the Silicon Valley before the days of Google and had a pretty decent handle on free internet via AOL Trial discs, Napster torrenting, and multi-player gaming platforms (before they were cool).
 Given the mid to late 90’s, I had quite a bit of backlash within the online communities for my gender and my age.
 I gave up on tech during my early college years when a female professor told me, “there no room for women in the booming tech industry.”
 I quickly turned to music and language arts and found myself pursuing the long-term degree before leaving for Texas to enter a Japanese Studies program.
-I had a rude awakening when most jobs I was offered were non-technical, non-creative, and extremely repetitive.
+I had a rude awakening and poor experience when most jobs I was offered were non-technical, non-creative, and extremely repetitive.
 It wasn’t going to work.
 My grandfather had always been a firm believer that I was meant for tech, engineering and developing new ideas.
 After chatting with him about my failed attempts and unhappiness, I decided to give tech another try through coding and entered into the Codeup family.
 I worked full-time while attending a night class and found myself doubting my abilities from the beginning.
 During our first project, something clicked and with the help of the instructors, I had a new-found love for problem solving, developing and code.
 I haven’t turned back since.

 Lorne: I’m also from California.
 I hail from Oakland.
 I’m into just about everything.
 I have worked as a high school basketball coach, personal chef, bartender, bouncer, opera singer, paralegal/legal assistant, and dance instructor.
 I love movies and books….I read about 40+ a year.
 I’m into fantasy and sci-fi, but also enjoy reading Deepak Chopra and books about travelogues (which is somewhat funny because I’m terrified of traveling).
 I’m a hippie, jock, musician, and nerd.
 I love people and connection and for someone who grew up largely an only child, I’m always out creating new family.
 If something interests me, I pursue it.
 I like to dive into things that I can share with others.
 I’m an avid NBA fan (Go Warriors!) and if you ever want to argue about basketball, I’m game.
 If you want to see me fully free and in my element, put me around music and dancing.
 Programming puts me back in my Lego days, where I get to be creative and build things.
 It’s my new adventure.